TCGV/blog/_posts/2020-01-26-mail-submission-under-the-hood.md

 Securing the Message
 ============

 Suppose the message was encoded and transmitted as described above, how can we trust the destination mail server not to tamper with the message's headers and contents?
 The answer is we can't!
-There's nothing prevent it from changing the message before delivering it to the end user so far.
+There's nothing preventing it from changing the message before delivering it to the end user so far.

 Fortunately, to address this issue we can employ the [DomainKeys Identified Mail (DKIM)](https://en.wikipedia.org/wiki/DomainKeys_Identified_Mail) authentication method: